nisha8c/imr-sick-leave-prototype/README.md

 ### Grant proper permissions to your database user

 If your Neon user (e.g., neondb_owner) doesn’t own the pgcrypto functions, you might need to grant usage and execute permissions.
-Run these two commands:
+Run these two commands (one at a time if using Neon):

 ✅ -- Allow your user to use the public schema